tytydraco/yessleep/out/This_Way.md

 But just as I was about to speak, I heard a whisper on the wind, "This way..."

-I swallowed hard, feeling the hairs on the back of my neck stand up.
+I felt the hairs on the back of my neck stand up.
 "I...
 I have to go," I stammered, backing away.

 The leader's voice deepened.
 "You're not going anywhere."